-Guatemala has agreed to ensure reasonable and nondiscriminatory access to essential telecommunications facilities.
+Under the CAFTA-DR, Guatemala has in addition agreed to ensure reasonable and nondiscriminatory access to essential telecommunications facilities.
 It also has agreed to ensure that major suppliers provide interconnection at cost-oriented rates.

-Concerns remain over the ability of the Guatemalan telecommunications regulator - the Superintendency of Telecommunications - to do so.
-The United States continues to work with the Guatemalan government to ensure compliance with its obligations under the CAFTA-DR.
+However, concerns remain over the ability of the Guatemalan telecommunications regulator, the Superintendency of Telecommunications (which operates as a division of the Ministry of Communications, Infrastructure and Housing), to carry out Guatemala's obligations under the CAFTA-DR. The United States continues to work with the Guatemalan government to ensure compliance with its obligations under the CAFTA-DR.